gbv/beaconspec/beacon.md

 * a set of **links** ([](#links)),
 * a set of **meta fields** ([](#meta-fields)).

-Each link consists of a source URI, a target URI, and an optional annotation.
-Common patterns in source URIs and target URIs respectively can be used to abbreviate serializations of link dumps.
+Each link consists of a source identifier, a target identifier, and an optional annotation.
+Common patterns in these elements can be used to abbreviate serializations of link dumps.
 This specification defines:

 * a serialization of link dumps (**BEACON files**) in a condense line-oriented text format ([](#beacon-format)).
 A non-normative